sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 We are the dance.
 The dance that is part of the ever-changing music.
 Life.
 We are the dance that understands fluidity.
 The fluidity of the external while keeping the constancy of the internal.
 It becomes a listener to the music.
 All the notes of music.
 All the tones all around us.
 And all that flows through.
 That is, through us.

+The familiar tone.
+The tone we weren't listening to.
+The tone we resisted.
+Music.
+The music of life.
+It flows through space.
+It passes through our ears, entering our minds.
+And we lie.
+We lie at the bottom.
+We gave up.
+We gave up fighting the music.
+We gave up the fight with space.
+With the space of who we are.
+We gave up the fight with ourselves.
+We embrace.
+We embrace the music.
+We embrace Life itself.